moehriegitt/hob3l/doc/scadformat.md

 one is the first non-ignored child of `difference`.
 Whether it does that in the same way as OpenSCAD, I can only hope for.
 I think this part of the SCAD syntax is broken.

+### Extensions

+Hob3l tries to be close to the OpenSCAD syntax and semantics.
+Whenever there are incompatibilites or differences, these are documented with the corresponding commands.
+This section lists a few extensions that Hob3l introduces.

+#### Text Tracking

+For the `text` command, OpenSCAD's `spacing` parameter is not really a typographically sound way of stretching text.
+The result of any value other than 1 is usually not nice.
+Hob3l supports `spacing` for compatibility with OpenSCAD.

+Hob3l also introduces a parameter `tracking` to insert a given amount of space per rendered glyph.
+The unit is 'em'.

 ## Morphosyntax